datagazing/optini/README.rst

 Examples
 --------

-Defines one boolean option, someopt, which defaults to false; users can specify -s at the command line, or put someopt = true in the config file.
-Config file defaults to ~/.<appname>.ini
+Define one boolean option, someopt, which defaults to false; users can specify -s at the command line, or put someopt = true in the config file.

 .. code-block:: python